-B. The portion of the covered individual's average weekly wage that is more than 50% of the state average weekly wage must be replaced at a rate of 75% 70% up to the maximum weekly benefit.
+B. The portion of the covered individual's average weekly wage that is more than 50% of the state average weekly wage must be replaced at a rate of 75% up to the maximum weekly benefit.

 3. Maximum benefit amount adjustment.
 The maximum weekly benefit amount calculated under subsection 2 is 120% of the state average weekly wage.
 By October 1, 2026 January 1st of the year in which claims begin being processed and annually thereafter, the commissioner authority shall adjust the maximum weekly benefit amount as necessary, and the adjusted maximum weekly benefit amount takes effect on January 1st of the year following the adjustment.
-The authority may recommend adjusting the maximum benefit amount in order to maintain the solvency of the fund at a level of at least the annual amount stated in section 850-E, subsection3.
+The authority may adjust the maximum benefit amount in order to maintain the solvency of the fund at a level of at least 140% of the benefits paid in the preceding year.